3oFiz4/ENFP-Animatronic/README.md

 This bot is all about bringing the party to our server with minigames, surprises, and a whole lot more.
 It's like having a virtual party animal right in your chat! 🎮🎈

-Here's what we're cooking up:

-- [ ] Prep Time: Getting all our ducks in a row before the real fun begins. 🦆
-- [ ] The Big Idea: Brainstorming all the wild things this bot will be able to do. 💡
-- [ ] File Structure: Organizing our bot's brain so it can keep up with us. 🗂️
-- [ ] Commands: The magic words to make our bot do its thing. 🗣️

 Stay tuned, it's about to get lit! 🔥"!
 ## UPDATE TODO